-Many businesses who are achieving excessive growth start to look at processes and procedures, and technology to aid their business is usually one of the first ideas that comes to mind but often last on the list of priorities due to cost.
+Many businesses that are achieving excessive growth start to look at processes and procedures, and technology to aid their business is usually one of the first ideas that come to mind but often last on the list of priorities due to cost.

 Investing in technology that can provide immediate benefit but further long-term solutions and return on investment is often overlooked for a simpler solution that can ‘do the job’ now; often built in-house and not fit for the future but provide an immediate solution.

 The build or buy debate, is one troubling finance departments.
 Outsource and commit to a regular cost or in-source and have a relatively cheaper cost?
 That is the question.
 Many companies do not have the in-house development capability beyond an excel spreadsheet, or the resource to employ a dedicated resource to develop and manage, but as organisations are growing the temptation to hire in-house development and build bespoke software such as a CRM, accounts system or indeed HR software is a becoming strong argument in the board room.

 To build or buy?

 The first question to ask when considering build or buy is “would developing that technology actually give you a competitive advantage?”
 Let’s say, for example, you’re a car retailer – would spending resources and money building HR software improve your bottom line versus spending the same time and money on advertising and marketing?
-Building an amazing HR system is unlikely to be a factor which helps you differentiate yourself against your competition nor is it likely to help you provide a better service to your customers and make people want to buy their next car from you.
+Building an amazing HR system is unlikely to be a factor that helps you differentiate yourself against your competition nor is it likely to help you provide a better service to your customers and make people want to buy their next car from you.

 Can you develop what you need and what you want?